OhRetro/OhRetro/README.md

 - July 2020: Python
 - December 2021: Lua Script on Roblox
 - July 2022: C#
-- Somewhere in 2022: A little bit of Java/Kotlin
+- Somewhere in 2022: A little bit of Java/Kotlin, HTML, JavaScript

 Languages I tried but won't bother with: C, C++, Ruby